samlynndavis/Bodiless-JS-Chris/packages/vital-examples/doc/Curriculum/Lessons/ReusableTokens.md

   Theme: {
     ...vitalCardBase.Hero.Theme,
 /* Note the use of 'as' here.
 This is a composition utility provided
-* by BodilessJS that converts a list of tokens into an HOC.
+* by BodilessJS that converts a list of tokens into a HOC.
 When applying
 * multiple tokens to a component, 'as' must be used to properly combine them.
 *
 * In the 'Default' token example above, you'll notice that because only one * token is being applied to the 'ContentWrapper' slot, 'as' is not needed.